OrangeCH3/SSM/README.md

 # SSM-Demo
-Preliminary study of SSM framework!\n
+Preliminary study of SSM framework!

 The running process of the program is shown in show.mp4！